 In the 271 days at sea, supplies and food fell short, equipment broke, and the harsh environment took its toll.
 Being farther from land than rescue crews can reach, it was up to Rand to deal with the problems, all the while living in isolation aboard the tiny boat.
 (He lost 45 pounds during the trip.)

 His Aquarium presentation is a story of perseverance and just trying to hold mind, body and boat together while sailing the most dangerous oceans on the planet.

-To view the cruise schedule, click here.
+To view the cruise schedule, visit our cruise events page.